Anoka County has several regional paved bike trails, and 85 miles of bike trails within 12 of its regional and county parks.

 Manomin County Park (Fridley)

-Even smaller than Locke, Manomin is at the crossroads of two rivers (where Rice Creek joins the Mississippi) and two Regional Trails—Mississippi River Regional Trail and Rice Creek West Regional Trail.
+Even smaller than Locke, Manomin County Park is at the crossroads of two rivers (where Rice Creek joins the Mississippi) and two Regional Trails—Mississippi River Regional Trail and Rice Creek West Regional Trail.
 A great stopping place for a picnic lunch!
-Here’s the map.
+Here’s the Manomin map.

 Rice Creek Chain of Lakes Park Reserve (Centerville)

 A great way to explore 5,500-acre Rice Creek Park Reserve is by bike.
-Besides biking within the reserve itself, you can join up with the Rice Creek North Regional Trail or the Bunker Chain of Lakes Regional Trail.
-Here’s the map.
+Besides biking within the reserve itself, you can join up with the Rice Creek North Regional Trail on the south side for more miles.

 Riverfront Regional Park (Fridley)